winddsnow/winddsnow.github.io/README.md

 hexofile

-To backup hexofile,then can update hexo everywhere。 update this file must be timely，keep same with blog。
+To backup hexofile,then can update hexo everywhere。 update this file must be timely，Be consistent with blog。